bottlerocket-os/bottlerocket-project-website/scripts/variant-kernel/README.md

 # Script: Variant Kernel Information

-This script is used to generate the data for `[lang]/os/[version]]/version-information/variants/`.
-You will need to run it on ever minor version.
+This script is used to generate the data for `[lang]/os/[version]/version-information/variants/`.
+You will need to run it on every minor version.

 ## Prerequisites